-9th Annual Course on the BBB in Drug Development 2018 (Leiden, The Netherlands)
+11th Course on the BBB in CNS Drug Development Online

 The course is a coproduction of In Focus and Udenaes Consulting:

-Margareta Hammarlund-Udenaes is a Professor in Pharmacokinetics and Pharmacodynamics at Uppsala University, head of the Translational PKPD Group, and Dean of the Faculty of Pharmacy in Uppsala.
-Her research is focused at studying pharmacokinetic aspects of BBB transport of drugs in relation to CNS effects, which has led to the development of new concepts within the BBB transport area, focusing on unbound drug relationships.
+Margareta Hammarlund-Udenaes is Professor in Pharmacokinetics and Pharmacodynamics (PKPD) at Uppsala University and a former Dean of the Faculty of Pharmacy in Uppsala.
+Her research is focused at studying PK aspects of BBB transport of drugs in relation to CNS effects, which has led to the development of new concepts within the BBB transport area, focusing on unbound drug relationships.
 The concepts make it possible to study the BBB contribution to drug transport to the CNS.
 A method frequently used is microdialysis, but also PET and other techniques are utilized.
-Her research group has also optimized in vitro methods for more rapid screening of BBB transport properties in drug discovery.
+Her research group has optimized in vitro methods for more rapid screening of BBB transport properties in drug discovery (Combinatory Mapping Approach).
 They also study nanodelivery to the brain.
-Dr Hammarlund-Udenaes is an Associate Editor of Pharmaceutical Research and a member of the Editorial Advisory Board of Journal of Pharmaceutical Sciences and Fluids and Barriers of the Central Nervous System (FBCNS).
+Dr Hammarlund-Udenaes has been an Associate Editor of Pharmaceutical Research and a member of the Editorial Advisory Board (EAB) of the Journal of Pharmaceutical Sciences.
+She is presently on the EAB of Fluids and Barriers of the Central Nervous System (FBCNS) and Pharmaceutics.
 She became an AAPS Fellow in 2005 and is a frequent lecturer at conferences and in drug industry within the BBB transport – pharmacokinetics area.
-She co-founded and has co-chaired several of the International Symposia on Microdialysis in Drug Research and Development together with Dr de Lange.
-She was the Chair of the Gordon Conference on Barriers of the CNS in 2014.
+She co-founded and has co-chaired several of the International Symposia on Microdialysis in Drug Research and Development together with Dr de Lange, and was the Chair of the Gordon Conference on Barriers of the CNS in 2014.
 Her company Udenaes Consulting (firstname.lastname@example.org) gives advice to drug industry in PKPD and BBB transport issues.